-21. The TEA provided the basis for identifying the elements of an Agenda for Environmental Action in the Nile Basin, to be implemented over the next decade or more under the NBI's Strategic Action Program in coordination with other development activities.
+- 21. The TEA provided the basis for identifying the elements of an Agenda for Environmental Action in the Nile Basin, to be implemented over the next decade or more under the NBI's Strategic Action Program in coordination with other development activities.
 The Agenda recognizes the critical need for high-level commitment and improved public awareness for successful long-term management and conservation of the Basin's natural resources and ecosystems.
 It emphasizes the integration of environmental concerns into the development process through capacity building, and more effective environmental monitoring, assessment and planning with enhanced local participation, through demonstration projects involving the full range of key stakeholders, and through policy reforms.
-The Agenda for Environmental Action includes a broad range of actions that will need to be carefully coordinated with the other elements of other local, national and international partners.
-The emphasis throughout is on stakeholder awareness and involvement, water and environmental management, training and education, capacity building, information sharing and institutional development.

-22. The GEF eligible priority transboundary activities to be addressed in the initial phase of the Agenda for Environmental Action are the subject of this proposal.
+The Agenda for Environmental Action includes a broad range of actions that will need to be carefully coordinated with the other elements of the NBI's Shared Vision Program and the SAPs, as well as the complementary initiatives of other local, national and international partners.
+The emphasis throughout is on stakeholder awareness and involvement, water and environmental management, training and education, capacity building, information sharing and institutional development. - 22.
+The GEF eligible priority transboundary activities to be addressed in the initial phase of the Agenda for Environmental Action are the subject of this proposal.
 Additional activities can begin as success is achieved in this first phase, as transboundary collaboration and cooperation matures, as national capacities increase and as more funding becomes available.
 Successful implementation of the Agenda for Environmental Action will require mobilization of a range of human and financial resources to support priority activities.
 A balance between preventive and curative measures must be part of long-term development strategies.
 Domestic funding, at the national and local level, should be anticipated in most nations to be the primary source for investment activities.
 These funds can be supplemented by loans and grants from international financial institutions and bilateral donors to support the implementation of priority investments.
+Additional GEF eligible activities at the sub-basin level are beginning to emerge.
+Future activities need to be closely coordinated with and seek complementarity to the present GEF project as well as the ongoing large GEF regional project in the Lake Victoria region (LVEMP - see paras 32 - 35).
+LVEMP has in many areas laid groundwork for cooperation on transboundary environmental issues around Lake Victoria and has been the vehicle for IDA support to Lake Victoria environmental management for several years.
+As investment needs in the Lake Victoria region are identified through the present projects or other NBI activities, these will be integrated into the emerging second phase of LVEMP 2 as appropriate.